DomainPilot/DomainPilot/README.md

 # DomainPilot

-DomainPilot is a software that can manage Samba, when is acting as a Domain Controller
+DomainPilot is a software that can manage Samba, when is acting as a Domain Controller.